rajkk1/lic-plots/Readme.md

 ## Prerequisites

-Need to have R installed: https://cran.r-project.org/
+Need to have R installed: https://cran.r-project.org/ Need to have the following packages in R installed:
+* lubridate
+* ggplot2
+* gridExtra
+* zoo

 ## File Descriptions
 * MatlabLicScript - Takes in current date, time & Matlab licenses being used and appends them to MatlabLicStat.txt in CSV format.